 After an audit, the IRS may pursue criminal charges against you if they believe you have intentionally refused to pay your taxes or if you willfully declared false information on your tax return.

 Tax evasion is a serious crime.
 So, if you claimed false expenses on your return, you can expect the IRS to investigate further into your case.
-In this instance, your safest remedy is to turn to tax resolution services to help you resolve the issue.
+In this case, your safest remedy is to turn to tax resolution services to help you resolve the issue.

 Responsibility is Key

 One way of staying on top of your finances is by being mindful of your tax responsibilities.
-But, taxes can be complicated.
+But, taxes can be complex.
 In that case, getting professional tax advice may be necessary to help you avoid potential issues, from standard tax audits to more comprehensive ones.

 If you run into a tax problem and need a negotiation expert to help you settle the matter, reach out to us at Peace of Mind Tax Help.
 Our team includes leading experts in tax negotiation and mediation, and we can help minimize your tax liability.